virajd49/Mello/README.md

 There will be an explore section – where you can search for content by :

--	Genre
+1. Genre
--	Live or cover
+2. Live or cover
--	Activity
+3. Activity
--	Emotion  - maybe v2.
+4. Emotion  - maybe v2.
--	By Heroes - search for content shared as Hero content by users on their profile - maybe v2.
+5. By Heroes - search for content shared as Hero content by users on their profile - maybe v2.
--	By Artists.
+6. By Artists.
--	Top trending.
+7. Top trending.

 Become a Curator:
 For those users who actively search for new music, have a large knowledge base of artists, songs and performances and who like to recommend and share music – we have the role of ‘Curators’.

--	They create profiles like any other user.
+1.They create profiles like any other user.
 In the profile description the classify themselves into genres and sub categories of music using hashtags.
--	Other users can follow them and consume the content they share – which can be playlists, individual songs, artist stories, etc.
+2.Other users can follow them and consume the content they share – which can be playlists, individual songs, artist stories, etc.

 Other version 1 features :